JavadRasouli/angular2-persian-pipes/doc/IsPerNumberPipe.md

 ## IsPerNumberPipe

-This pipe take a '[`Template expressions`](https://angular.io/guide/template-syntax#!)' and check it is persian number?
+This pipe take a [`Template expressions`](https://angular.io/guide/template-syntax#!) and check it is persian number?

 ##### Example